 - A password to protect your account with (it has to be at least 6 characters long)

-You can also click the check boxes here and mark them if you want to receive email newsletters from TED.com; we'll discuss a little bit more about these in our Other Ways to Use TED.com tutorial.
+You can also click the check boxes here and mark them if you want to receive email newsletters from TED.com.

 (NOTE: You may be asked to complete a security check before continuing.
 If you are, click in the box labelled "Type the Text in the Image Above" and type the numbers or words that you see in the picture that appears.)